Kartavya (1995 film)

-Synopsis
+Plot

 Karan and Kajal are in love and ready to settle down and lead a happy life.
-But tragedy strikes as Karan's mother has a heart attack and before she dies, Karan discovers that she wasn't his real mother.
+But tragedy strikes as Karan's mother has a heart attack, and before she dies, Karan discovers that she was not his real mother.
 He is told that his actual mother is an heiress, Gayatri Singh, who lives in Sundernagar.
-Karan sets out for Sundernagar to confront her and on reaching there, discovers the tragic story of his mother's life.
-Her stepbrother, Ugranarayan Singh had killed her husband and had her confined in a mental asylum so that he can inherit all the wealth.
+Karan sets out for Sundernagar to confront her, and on reaching there, discovers the tragic story of his mother's life.
+Her stepbrother, Ugranarayan Singh, had killed her husband and had her confined in a mental asylum so that he could inherit all the wealth.
 Karan must now punish the people responsible for his mother's morbid state.